-8.6 Inline assembler rules for compiler keywords asm and asm
+8.6 Inline assembler rules for compiler keywords \\asm and asm

-The following rules apply to the asm and asm keywords:
+The following rules apply to the \\asm and asm keywords:

-- Multiple instructions on the same line must be separated with a semicolon (;). - If an instruction requires more than one line, line continuation must be specified with the backslash character (\). - For the multiple line format, C and C++ comments are permitted anywhere in the inline assembly language block.
+- Multiple instructions on the same line must be separated with a semicolon (;).
+If double quotes are used, all the instructions must be enclosed within a single set of double quotes ("). - If an instruction requires more than one line, line continuation must be specified with the backslash character (\). - For the multiple line format, C and C++ comments are permitted anywhere in the inline assembly language block.
 However, comments cannot be embedded in a line that contains multiple instructions. - The comma (,) is used as a separator in assembly language, so C expressions with the comma operator must be enclosed in parentheses to distinguish them: